alejodosr/epic-kitchens-55-action-models/index.md

 ### Preliminary explanation of performance results

-The performance of both models has been notably poor.
+The performance of both models has been *notably poor*.
 As a preliminary explanation, it can be due to:
 - The annotation of the dataset has been too specific, _i.e._ "insert chicken" instead of "put meat".
 More experience in the annotation of this type of datasets is required.
 - The models are trained in completely different domains.
 The video images of the original training/testing dataset had better quality and the video images were taken from the action-taking perspective (ego-motion).
 In the collected dataset, the video images lacked a bit of quality and were recorded from an external oberserver point of view.
 - The selected model architecture (_e.g_ design (TSN, TRN, TSM, MTRN, etc.), backbone size, input (RGB, Flow, etc.), number of snippets per segment, etc.).